TheOdinProject/curriculum/JS101/DOM-manipulation.md

 });
 ```

 This works just fine, but an easier solution would be to utilize the "bubbling" mechanic of event propagation.
-Everytime a event fires, it potentially goes through 3 phases:
+Everytime an event fires, it potentially goes through 3 phases:

 1. Capture Phase - the event checks all nodes along the branch from the window all the way down to the event.target checking for additional listeners. _This phase is turned off by default_.
 2. Target Phase - Checks event.target for an event listener.